NewUniverseEntrop/self-critical.pytorch/README.md

 ```

-output model.pth will be saved in opt-fc folder
+output model.pth will be saved in opt-fc folder , you can modify the parameters , see detail in captioning/utils/opts.py

 ## Generate image captions